 Worse yet, if one develops an allergy to the cannabis plant, there is evidence to suggest that it might lead to cross-reactivity and the development of other food allergies.

-The Journal of Allergy and Clinical Immunology reported how a 28 year old smoker developed progressively worse allergy symptoms from smoking marijuana, which was believed to cause (7):
+The Journal of Allergy and Clinical Immunology reported how a 28 year old smoker developed progressively worse allergy symptoms from inhalation, which was believed to cause (7):

 “Without previous food allergies, the patient went on to develop urticaria [hives] to peach peel, food pollen syndrome to several foods (apple, almonds, eggplant, and chestnut), and anaphylaxis to tomato, pepper, and fig. Immunoblotting identified a 9-kDa lipid transfer protein (LTP), speculated as the reason for cross-reactivity and development of his food allergies.”